 Remuneration takes the form of cash, with deferred remuneration being unvested.
 This is subject to risk assessment and adjustment prior to the scheduled date of payment.
-No adjustments were made as a result of the 2019 review.
+No adjustments were made as a result of the 2020 review.

-There were no sign on payments and one severance payment of £499,214 made in respect of Robin Litten within the year (2018: none).
+There were no sign on payments or severance payments in 2020 (2019: £499,214).

 No individual received remuneration exceeding the value of €1m.
-Full details of individual remuneration of the directors is provided in the Directors' Remuneration Report on pages 94 to 108 of the Annual Report and Accounts for the year ended 31 December 2019.
+Full details of individual remuneration of the directors is provided in the Directors' Remuneration Report on pages 104 to 121 of the Annual Report and Accounts for the year ended 31 December 2020.